How to Get Rid of Bloat Fast... And For Good

-Although, it’s speculated that many others just suck it up (pun intended) and suffer quietly.
-Well, I’ve got good news for you!
+Many people just suck it up (pun intended) and suffer quietly, but I’ve got good news for you!
 Certain foods and herbs can actually help de-bloat your belly quickly.
-Items that you most likely already have in your kitchen or are super easy to find in any grocery store.
+Bonus?
+These items are super easy to find in any grocery store.
+You may even already have them in your own kitchen.

 How do I get rid of a bloated belly?

-When you’re bloated, it’s important to focus on foods that are easy to digest as well as hydrating.
-And foods that aren’t too heavy.
-Because I’m going to guess you probably don’t feel like eating much.
-There are numerous foods, spices, and teas I will highlight to help get rid of a bloated belly.
+When you’re bloated, it’s important to focus on foods that are hydrating, easy to digest, and not too heavy.
+(Because I’m guessing you probably don’t feel like eating much.)
+That's what this list is all about, so read on for my favorite foods, spices, and teas that help get rid of a bloated belly, fast.

 Using collagen to help a bloated belly